psajjan/Interview/Questions/DynamicProgramming.md

 3. **Unique Paths in a Grid - II**
    Given a `N x M` maze with obstacles, count and return the number of unique paths to reach the right-bottom cell from the top-left cell.
 A cell in the given maze has a value `-1` if it is a blockage, else 0.
 From a given cell, you can either move Right or Down.
 Since the answer can be large, print it modulo 10^9 + 7.

+4. **Minimum Path Sum in Grid**
+   You are given a `N x M` grid.
+Each cell in the grid has some cost associated with it.
+Find a path from top left `(0,0)`to the bottom right `(N-1, M-1)` which minimizes the sum of the cost of all the cells along the path.
+You need to tell the minimum sum of that path.
+You can only move down or right at any point in time.